International Admissions Requirements

 When will I get my completed list of transferred credits?

-Once all required documents are submitted, the evaluation of your transfer credits should be completed in three weeks.
+Once all required documents are submitted, the evaluation of your transfer credits should be completed within three weeks.

-Does the credit I received by examination at my previous college or university transfer?
+Will the examination credit I received at my previous college or university transfer?

 We cannot guarantee that credits awarded at other colleges or universities will be awarded at UD.
 We will examine all of your original transcripts, as well as your IERF report, and make a decision about which courses will transfer.